ALMOST HALF OF ALL GYM-GOERS WEAR THE WRONG SHOES. ARE YOU ONE OF THEM?

 What is over-pronation?

-If your footprint shows the entire sole of your foot with little to no curve on the inside, it means you have low arches or 'flat feet' which is called 'overpronation'.
-Over-pronate feet roll inwards and can create pressure on the outside heel and inside of your foot.
+If your footprint shows the entire sole of your foot with little to no curve on the inside, it means you have low arches or 'flat feet', which is called 'overpronation'.
+Over-pronate feet roll inwards and can create pressure on the inside heel and inside of your foot.
 You should seek out a shoe that has maximum support to balance out and center the foot.

 What is a natural arch?